ecsfang/tiny41/README.md

 # tiny41
-Rasprberry Pico implementation of a HP41 bus analyzer
+Raspberry Pico implementation of a HP41 bus analyzer